Corporate Head Office Germany

 This is what makes SuperCore different.
 The base of all our airlaids consist of 100% virgin (elementary) chlorine free pulp and contains NO recycled materials.
 We achieve a wide range of absorption without barrier adhesives.

-With other airlaids fluid often runs through the lattice like constructed.
-Due to our purely thermos-mechanical fiber bonding process, SuperCore fluid stays where its suppose to, inside the core.
+With other airlaids fluid often runs through the lattice like construction.
+Due to our purely thermo-mechanical fiber bonding process, SuperCore fluid stays where it is suppose to, inside the core.

 In this process, polymer granules are melted and molten polymer is extruded through spinnerets.
 The continuous filaments are cooled and deposited on a conveyor belt to form a uniform web.
 A certain residual temperature can cause filaments to adhere to each other, but this cannot be considered the most important method of joining.
 The spunbonded process has the advantage of giving the nonwovens a higher strength, but raw material flexibility is limited.